 - Routing a document for publication

 SharePoint includes various out-of-the-box workflows designed to automate these processes and more.
-Employees can even integrate them with familiar client applications, email programs, and web browsers for simple and consistent user experience.
+Employees can integrate them with familiar client applications, email programs, and web browsers for a simple and consistent user experience.

 Even if your business doesn’t revolve around tight compliance measures, it’s still important to place controls on data access within your company.
 SharePoint allows you to set specific permissions that dictate control over the following entities:

 In addition, you can also set other security settings that require your employees to check out documents before editing, view all revisions made to a document and even return a document to its original state with one click.

 Many business users work behind the scenes from blog writers to media specialists to optimize your company’s content strategy.
 A successful one requires timely approvals, edits, and feedback from your staff.
 You’ll likely fall short if you’re relying on a network of disparate folders to deliver robust content management.
 It can be challenging to discern who’s touched the document, how many times it’s been reviewed, and if the version you’re looking at is even the most recent.

 Investing in SharePoint gives you immediate answers to these questions and more.
 Users can create and submit content for approval in seconds.
 Suppose you pre-schedule your content to go live on your SharePoint intranet or internet sites at a particular time.
 In that case, you never have to wonder if your post or article has undergone the required review stages beforehand.
 SharePoint is up to this task if you’re a global company with multilingual content management needs.